 After receiving a skin cancer diagnosis, many patients are faced with the prospect of skin cancer treatment, which often includes surgery.
-For example, Mohs micrographic surgery is used to treat squamous cell carcinoma, melanoma-in-situ, and primary basal cell carcinoma.
+For example, MOHS micrographic surgery is used to treat squamous cell carcinoma, melanoma-in-situ, and primary basal cell carcinoma.
 Since the surgery is so detailed and technical, it’s imperative to seek treatment from an experienced surgeon who meticulously performs the surgery to effectively remove a patient’s cancer.
-However, even the most experience surgical effort can result in some scarring.
-The surgeons at Couture Medical in Las Vegas, NV are experienced at removing scarring from skin cancer surgery in order to reclaim the skin's natural beauty.
+However, even the most experienced surgical effort can result in some scarring.
+The surgeons at Couture Medical in Las Vegas, NV are experienced at creating as little scarring as possible during skin cancer surgery in order to reclaim the skin's natural beauty.

 "I could not be more pleased with my results.
 I would recommend Dr. Spann without hesitation."- Anonymous / Other / Dec 17, 2017

 "I have had great experiences at Couture Dermatology!
 Dr. Candace Spann is very personable and professional.
 I recommend her to all of my family and friends!
 Recently, I had the IPL procedure done on my face, to remove age spots, and I have had amazing results!
 Tonia, who is the aesthetician, did a fantastic job!
 I don't have to wear any foundation anymore!
 Thanks Tonia!"- S.B. / Yelp / Nov 12, 2017

 "Dr. Candace takes her time with you, explaining the care plan, options & alternatives.
 She is patient & caring.
 Her staff always seems on point."- Anonymous / Healthgrades / Nov 11, 2017